 Sliced Seymchan Magadan Meteorite Magadan District, Russia Stony Iron, IIE, Pallasite, Coarse Octahedrite (2.0mm).
 Magadan oblast Fell 1967.
 Consists of 9.15% Ni, 24.6 ppm Ga, 68.3 ppm Ge, 0.55 ppm IrAverage length of most is 2.5cm.
 Some Large sliced pieces also available below for the Specialist Meteorite Collector.

-NWA, North West African (Tindouf, Algeria) Chondrites A recently found Meteorite, discovered around the year 2000-2001.
+NWA, North West African (Tindouf, Algeria) Chondrites & NWA Unclassified A recently found Meteorite, discovered around the year 2000-2001.
 Thought to have fallen up to 10,000 years ago.
 Large Collector specimens and small budget price samples currently available.
 The Larger specimens of these Chondrites have fusion crust and good clean detail, as well as being affordably priced as well.
 They are very good quality pieces, very clean and not too much weathering.
 Classified as L5 Chondrite, mostly from the NWA 869 strewn field finds of the berber people of the Sahara and North West Africa.

 Smaller specimens come boxed and labelled and are ideal for gifts.
 We do have very small pieces of this material if you are on a very tight budget or want a specimen for a children's collection, just email us and we'll see what we can do for you!

 Libyan Desert Glass LDG Desert Glass is formed under extreme pressure and intense heat, when a meteorite hits the earth.
 Libyan Desert Glass (LDG) is a tektite/impactite found in Egypt.
 It is also called the Great Sand Sea Glass.
 Age is dated to between 26-29 Million years old and is almost 98% wt.
 Pure Silica.
 Each piece is a beautiful lime green colour, opaque and slightly weathered.
 Average length of most is 1.0cm - 1.5cm unless otherwise stated, All come boxed and labelled.
 Smaller pieces will be available from time to time also.
 Please also see the INDOCHINITE tektites at the bottom of this page for a good contrasting material.
 Larger A Grade sections available below.
 This material is expensive and is ideal for the collector who wants the very best there is.
 It is increasingly hard to source this material due to war in the region.
-A GRADE sections below, have been reduced in price by upto 40%
+A GRADE sections below, Some reduced in price

 Sliced NWA (L5 Chondrite) New Meteorite Discovered in 2011.
 Cut and Polished sectioned Meteorite with Chondrules and metallic grains, mainly Iron and Nickel.
 Found in the Sahara Desert.
 Boxed and Labelled.
 A new L5 classified NWA meteorite.
 Some larger specimens now available here.